pachecot/smax-js/README.md

-# sax js
+# ssax js

-A sax-style parser for XML and HTML.
+A sax-style parser for XML.

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.